Herogiri: Plot

-Shuvo works as a collection agent of ICICI in Kolkata and leads a happy life along with his friends and his father Dibakar Burman who wishes to see Shuvo married to a girl soon.
-Once Shuvo rushes to a hospital where his friend is admitted as he tried to commit suicide by drinking nail polish solution and asks the reason for it.
-Then he describes about the traits of Maria and her uncle Buddhadev.
-The duo have a habit of cheating gullible young men including his friend and Shuvo decides to teach them a lesson.
+Shuvo works as a collection agent of ICICI in Kolkata and leads a happy life with his friends and his father Dibakar Burman who wishes to see him married soon.
+Once Shuvo rushes to a hospital where his friend is admitted after attempting suicide and asks the reason for that.
+Then he describes the traits of Maria and her uncle Buddhadev.
+The duo has a habit of cheating gullible young men including his friend and Shuvo decides to teach them a lesson.

 Shuvo enters their life as a gullible youngster and starts torturing them.
 Maria's uncle's plans and attempts always go in vain before him.
 As a part of their cunning plans, Maria's uncle advises Maria to ask Shuvo to marry her.
 As fate would have it, Shuvo also comes with a marriage proposal to Maria.
 Then the pair approach Dibakar and tell him that Shuvo is in love with Maria and that he proposed to her.
 They assume that this would enrage him, but the result is negative as Dibakar accepts the proposal heartily.
 However, Maria was already engaged to Rohit by her father sometime in the past.
 After some days Shuvo saves Maria from some goons and after doing so advises her not to play with people's feelings in future.
 Maria finds herself falling in love with Shuvo and informs Shuvo's father, Dibakar Burman.